-- 1 jar of your favorite pasta/spaghetti sauce.
-(I like organic marinara sauces from a glass jar.)
+- 24 ounces or so of your favorite pasta/spaghetti/marinara sauce.
+I use organic sauce from a glass jar.

-Butter the bottom of an 11×14 glass baking dish.
+- Butter the bottom of an 11×14 glass baking dish.
 Place thick slices of bread in the bottom of the pan.
 Spread cream cheese mixture on top of each slice of bread.
 Be generous, this is the best part!
 Place meatballs on the bread.
 Spread pasta/spaghetti sauce on top.
-Sprinkle about on the cheese.
+Sprinkle cheese around.
 Bake at 350* for 35-45 minutes until hot and cheese is melted.

-- 1/2 # ground beef – Find a healthy source for safe meat.
+- 1 pound ground beef – Find a healthy source for safe meat.

-- 1/2 # ground pork (I didn’t have this the other day so I just used all ground beef with heart.)
+- 1 pound ground pork I didn’t have this the other day so I just used all ground beef.

 - 1 egg or 2 egg yolks